W. H. Davies: Social life in London

 For his poetry Davies drew much on experiences with the seamier side of life, but also on his love of nature.
 By the time he took a prominent place in the Edward Marsh Georgian Poetry series, he was an established figure, generally known for the opening lines of the poem "Leisure", first published in Songs of Joy and Others in 1911: "What is this life if, full of care / We have no time to stand and stare...."

 In October 1917 his work appeared in the anthology Welsh Poets: A Representative English selection from Contemporary Writers collated by A. G. Prys-Jones and published by Erskine Macdonald of London.

-In the last months of 1921, Davies moved to more comfortable quarters at 13 Avery Row, Brook Street, where he rented rooms from the Quaker poet Olaf Baker.
-By that time he began to find prolonged work difficult and had increased bouts of rheumatism and other ailments.
+In 1921, Davies moved to 13 Avery Row, Brook Street, renting from Quaker poet Olaf Baker.
+He was finding work difficult with rheumatism and other ailments.
 Harlow (1993) lists a total of 14 BBC broadcasts of Davies reading his work made between 1924 and 1940 (now held in the BBC broadcast archive) though none included his most famous work, "Leisure".
 Later Days, a 1925 sequel to The Autobiography of a Super-Tramp, describes the beginnings of Davies's writing career and his acquaintance with Belloc, Shaw, de la Mare and others.
 He became "the most painted literary man of his day", thanks to Augustus John, Sir William Nicholson, Dame Laura Knight and Sir William Rothenstein.
-His head in bronze was the most successful of Epstein's smaller works.
+Epstein's bronze of Davies's head was a successful smaller work.

 Marriage and later life

 On 5 February 1923, Davies married 23-year-old Helen Matilda Payne at the Register Office, East Grinstead, Sussex, and the couple set up home in the town at Tor Leven, Cantelupe Road.
-According to a witness, Conrad Aiken, the ceremony found Davies "in a near panic".The marriage certificate gives his occupation as "An Author", that of his father [sic] as "Able Seaman" and that of Helen's father as "Farmer".
+According to a witness, Conrad Aiken, the ceremony found Davies "in a near panic".

 Davies's book Young Emma was a frank, often disturbing account of his life before and after picking Helen up at a bus-stop in the Edgware Road near Marble Arch.
 He had caught sight of her just getting off the bus and describes her wearing a "saucy-looking little velvet cap with tassels".
 Still unmarried, Helen was pregnant at the time.
-While living with Davies in London, before the couple were married, Helen suffered a dramatic, almost fatal miscarriage.

-Although Davies eagerly sent the manuscript for Young Emma to Jonathan Cape in August 1924, he later changed his mind and asked for it to be returned and the copies destroyed.
-Only Davies' lack of direct instructions prompted Cape to keep the copies secretly in a locked safe.
-After Davies's death, George Bernard Shaw was asked by Cape for his views and advised against publication.
-The book eventually appeared only after Helen's death in 1979.
+While living with Davies in London, before the couple were married, Helen suffered a miscarriage.
+Davies initially planned on publication of the book, and sent it to Jonathan Cape in August 1924.
+He later changed his mind and asked for its return, and for the destruction of all copies.
+Cape in fact retained the copies and, after Davies's death, asked George Bernard Shaw as to the advisability of publication.
+Shaw gave a negative reply and the work remained unpublished until after Helen's death in 1979.